Chiayi

 The Hoanya people inhabited present-day Chiayi under its historical name of Tirosen prior to the arrival of Han Chinese in Taiwan and was ruled by the Dutch and the Kingdom of Tungning under various names.
 During the Qing dynasty, Tirosen was governed as part of Taiwan Prefecture in Fujian under Zhuluo County and the city was renamed Kagee in 1787.
-The city was renamed Kagi during the Japanese era but an earthquake in 1906 destroyed much of the town.
+The city adopted the Japanese reading Kagi during the Japanese era.
+Soon afterwards an earthquake in 1906 destroyed much of the town.
 Kagi was administered as part of Tainan Prefecture from 1920 onwards.
-Following the surrender of Japan in 1945, the Republic of China, who deposed the Qing in 1911, took control of the city (renamed Chiayi City) and administered it as a provincial city of Taiwan Province before being integrated into Chiayi County in 1950 as a county-administered city.
+Following the surrender of Japan in 1945, the Republic of China, who deposed the Qing in 1911, took control of the city (which from then on was rendered as Chiayi City, following the Chinese pronunciation) and administered it as a provincial city of Taiwan Province before being integrated into Chiayi County in 1950 as a county-administered city.
 The city was restored to its status as a provincial city in 1982.
 In 1998, Taiwan Province was streamlined and Chiayi City has been governed directly since then by the Executive Yuan.

 The city is known for Alishan National Scenic Area and warm humid subtropical climate in the summer months.
 Left with the landmarks of Japanese colonial rule, Chiayi City has the round-island railway system and Alishan Forest Railway where the city is the starting point along with various Japanese temples.